0xadri/notes-js/__js_devops.md

 Above is the text for your GitLab CI/CD YAML file - `.gitlab-ci.yml`

+Both lint-job and build-job are in the same build stage:

+ - If either one fails, the whole build stage fails and the deploy-job won’t run.

+ - So even if the code builds fine, a failed lint check blocks deployment, which is intentional and aligns with best practice.

+If lint-job fails in your pipeline, the best practice is to:

+ 1. Fix the Lint Issues Locally

+ 2. Re-Run Unit Tests Locally

+ 3. Commit and Push Fixes - This will rerun the entire pipeline, including both lint-job and build-job

+### YAML Explained

+`image: node:lts`:

+The job uses a Docker image from Docker Hub — specifically, the `node:lts` image, which contains Node.js (LTS version) and npm pre-installed.

+This defines the runtime environment for this job.

+`script` explained:

+This is the list of commands that will run inside the container in the CI job.

+They are run in order, top to bottom.

 5. Your Project > Settings > CI/CD > "Variables" section > click "Add Variable"

 Untick "Protected Variable" (for simplicity, you might want to change that in a more mature setup)